khutchins/menutee/README.md

 # Menutee

-A set of scripts that make generating and maintaining a simple menu through code straightforward.
+A set of scripts that make it easy to generate and maintain a simple menu through code.
 I've been using this in 2019.3 and higher, but it very well could work on earlier versions.

+The name is combining the words Manatee and Menu together.
+I know it's a reach.

 ## Installation